karlvr/consistent.js/README.md

 * `ct-repeat` repeats this element, and all of its children, for each item in the array in the named property in the scope.
 * `ct-repeat-container-id` the id of a DOM element that contains DOM nodes to be repeated in place of this element.

+#### Miscellaneous

+* `ct-nobind` prevents Consistent from binding this element to a scope, and prevents Consistent from cascading the bind to this element’s children.
+This declaration can be used to fence off markup that should not acquire Consistent functionality (e.g. any unsafe user-generated markup).
+This attribute can be declared with no value, e.g. `<div ct-nobind>`, or with the value `"true"`.

 ### Scope functions